Awami League: Founding and early Pakistan era (1949–1966)

+The party was formed to champion the rights of the masses in Pakistan against the powerful feudal establishment led by the Muslim League.
+Due to its strength stemming from the discriminated Bengali population of Pakistan's eastern wing, the party eventually became associated and identified with East Bengal.
 In 1952, the Awami Muslim League and its student wing played an instrumental role in the Bengali language movement, during which Pakistani security forces fired upon protesting students demanding Bengali be declared an official language of Pakistan, killing a number of students including Abdus Salam, Rafiq Uddin Ahmed, Abul Barkat and Abdul Jabbar.
 The events of 1952 are widely seen by historians today as a turning point in the history of Pakistan and the Bengali people, as it was the starting point of the Bengali nationalist struggle that eventually culminated in the creation of Bangladesh in 1971.